thomasclarke1969/documentation/ios/integration/identities.md

 # Identity

 The `LYRIdentity` class represents a synchronized user identity model from an application's own provider to the Layer platform.
-Identities can be created via extension of the [authentication handshake](/docs/ios/concepts) or via [Platform API](/docs/platform/).
+Identities can be created via extension of the [authentication handshake](/docs/ios/integration/authentication) or via [Platform API](/docs/platform/).

-## Synchronization
+## Following

-All `LYRConversation` `participants` and `LYRMessage` `sender` objects are of type `LYRIdentity`, with a minimum of property `userID` for each user.
-All identity properties updated via authentication handshake or Platform API are synchronized to the clients for followed identities.
-Identites can be explicitly followed by calling `LYRClient` method `followUserIDs:error:` and unfollowed via `unfollowedUserIDs:error:`.
-Following a userID ensures the client synchronizes new identity information for the identity tied to the userID.
-Conversation participants are already implicitly followed and identity mutations are pushed to the clients and cannot be explicitly unfollowed.
+All `LYRConversation` `participants` and `LYRMessage` `sender` objects are of type `LYRIdentity`, with a minimum of property `userID`.
+All followed identity's properties updated via authentication handshake or Platform API are synchronized to the clients.
+Conversation participants are already implicitly followed and cannot be explicitly unfollowed.
+Non-conversation participant identities can be explicitly followed by calling `LYRClient` method `followUserIDs:error:` and unfollowed via `unfollowedUserIDs:error:`.
+Following a userID ensures the client synchronizes new identity information for the associated identity.

 ## Querying